questdb/time-series-streaming-analytics-template/README.md

     - connects to: It will connect to `broker:8778`, `questdb:9003`, and `questdb:9009`

+## Stopping all the components

+You can stop all the components by running `docker-compose down`

+Alternatively you can also remove the associated docker volumes (the locally mounted directories will keep the data and configurations)
+`docker-compose down -v`

+If you want to remove all the components and their associated docker images (they use about 1Gig on your disk), you can run `docker-compose down -v --rmi all`

+Please note this will still keep the data in the locally mounted directories, most notably in the QuestDB and Grafana folders.
+You can remove the local data like this
+`rm -r questdb/questdb_root/* dashboard/grafana/home_dir/var_lib_grafana/alerting dashboard/grafana/home_dir/var_lib_grafana/grafana.db dashboard/grafana/home_dir/var_lib_grafana/csv`

 ## Docker-compose local deployment

 Docker compose will provision an environment with  Apache Kafka, Apache Kafka Connect,  Questdb, Grafana, and Jupyter Notebook.
 The whole process will take about 1-2 minutes, depending on yout internet speed downloading the container images.